gbmhunter/blog/content/electronics/components/common-mode-chokes/_index.md

 {{% figure src="common-mode-choke-how-it-works-diagram.svg" width="600px" caption="Diagram showing how a common-mode choke works." %}}

+The other type of noise, differential noise, is not blocked with a common-mode choke.
+To block differential noise, you need to use something such as a ferrite bead in a pi-filter configuration (the capacitors are not needed, but greatly help!).

+{{% figure src="differential-noise-diagram.svg" width="600px" caption="Diagram showing what differential noise is and how it is commonly suppressed." %}}

 ## Manufacturer Part Numbers

 * **BNX023-01L**: Expensive but performant power-line filter by Murata.